 heart disease (coronary artery disease, history of heart attack, stroke, or blood clot);

 an increased risk of having blood clots due to a heart problem or a hereditary blood disorder;

 a history of hormone-related cancer, or cancer of the breast, uterus/cervix, or vagina;

 unusual vaginal bleeding that has not been checked by a doctor;

-To make sure you can safely take Safyral, tell your doctor if you have any of these other conditions:
+To make sure Safyral is safe for you, tell your doctor if you have ever had:

-The hormones in Safyral (drospirenone and ethinyl estradiol) can pass into breast milk and may harm a nursing baby.
+The hormones in Safyral can pass into breast milk and may harm a nursing baby.
 Safyral may also slow breast milk production.
-Do not use if you are breast feeding a baby.
+Do not use if you are breast feeding.